 Graduations are online this year.
 The good news is you can shop around for whatever speeches they want (Your choice: Barack Obama or Melania Trump).
-If you want one that’s under 5 minutes, with a 75/25 dark-uplifting ratio, aging leftist sensibility, a little sociology, and fair-to-middling production value, I offer this (transcript below):
+If you want one that’s under 5 minutes, with a 75/25 dark-uplifting ratio, aging leftist sensibility, and a little sociology, here’s the text:

 Congratulations to the students graduating this year.
 You deserve to be congratulated for your accomplishments and the accomplishments of your family and community members as much as any other graduating class in history.
 Congratulations.